lunarserge/facere-sensum/doc/intro.rst

    \sum_{i=0}^{N}weight_i = 1

-While not a strict requirement, it is helpful to define lowest-level metrics such that 'successful' metric value is around ``0.5`` with higher values indicating performing above the business goal and lower values indicating performing below the business goal.
-If lowest-level metrics defined in this way then metrics on all levels can be used not only as a number that has relative value over time, but also as an indicator of being successful or not on an appropriate level.
+Although it's not an absolute requirement, it is advantageous to define lowest-level metrics in a manner where a 'successful' normalized metric score hovers around ``0.5``.
+Higher normalized scores should indicate that performance exceeds the business goal, while lower normalized scores should suggest that performance falls short of the business goal.
+When lowest-level metrics are defined in this way, metrics at all levels can serve not only as numerical data with relative scores over time but also as indicators of success or failure at the appropriate level.

-SEO efficiency metric is used here for illustrative purpose.
-In general, any kind of metrics can fit with this approach.
+For illustration, we've used the SEO efficiency metric, but in practice, this approach can be applied to various types of metrics.

 *******************************
 Use by Product Management Teams
 *******************************

-Product management teams would use ``facere-sensum`` to:
+Product management teams harness ``facere-sensum`` for several key purposes:

-* Specify hierarchy of metrics.
+* **Hierarchy of Metrics**: They use the framework to establish a structured hierarchy of metrics, defining the relationships between different metrics at various levels.
-* Define normalized lowest-level metrics.
+* **Lowest-Level Metrics**: Product management teams define both raw and normalized scoring for lowest-level metrics.
-* Define weights for calculating higher-level metrics.
-* Set goals for metrics at the appropriate level.

-While metric weights on a particular level should total to ``1``, specifying different relative weights would indicate that some metrics are more important than others to the overall success (more important metrics receive bigger weights).
+* **Weight Allocation**: They specify the weights used in calculating higher-level metrics.
+While lower-level metric weights on a particular level should sum to ``1``, specifying different relative weights would indicate that some metrics are more important than others to the overall success (more important metrics receive bigger weights).

-The goals can be set on any metric level, but it gets more interesting on higher levels since this gives development teams flexibility in deciding how to achieve it.
-E.g., in SEO example product management can specify goals for each combination of project / search term.
-But that would be micromanagement.
-It is better to set goals for higher-level metrics like SEO efficiency for a product across search terms or even one goal for overall SEO across products - and leave it to development to decide how to hit the goal.
+* **Metric Goals**: Setting specific metric goals is another important aspect.
+While these goals can be set at any metric level, it becomes particularly interesting when established at higher levels.
+For instance, in the context of an SEO example, product management can define goals for each combination of project and search term.
+However, this approach may lead to micromanagement.
+A more effective strategy is to set goals for higher-level metrics, such as SEO efficiency for a product across search terms or even a single goal for overall SEO performance across all products.
+This approach empowers development teams to determine the most efficient strategies to achieve these goals.

 ************************
 Use by Development Teams
 ************************

-Development teams would use ``facere-sensum`` to:
+Development teams utilize ``facere-sensum`` for three primary purposes:

-* Understand if the goal is achievable.
-* Define focus areas and track execution.

-After the full parenthesis expansion, higher-level metric calculation on any level comes down to a sum of the lowest-level metrics with weights.
-For each of the lowest-level metrics the development team can assess how much it can be realistically improved.
-And then using weights and the full equation they can see if the higher-level goal will be achieved assuming such improvements in the lowest-level metrics.
+* **Assess Goal Feasibility**: They employ the framework to evaluate whether the established goals are realistically attainable.
+This evaluation may involve breaking down the tree of higher-level metrics all the way into a sum of weighted lowest-level metrics.
+The development team examines the potential for practical improvements in each lowest-level metric.
+By applying weights and the full equation, they can determine if the higher-level goal can be reached, assuming these improvements in the lowest-level metrics.

-After negotiating the achievable goal with the product management, development team can determine specific focus areas.
-While improving each metric to the limit is the best if your team has infinite resources, in practice it is typically not needed if the overall goal was set reasonably.
-In this case the development team has the flexibility to decide which of the lower-level metrics should be improved and how much so that the overall goal is achieved.
-They will make this determination using ROI (return on investment) analysis.
-Typically, it is a good idea to look at lowest-level metrics that are easiest to improve while having bigger weight in the overall equation.
+* **Focus Area Definition**: Following negotiations with the product management to establish achievable goals, the development team identifies specific focus areas.
+While striving to maximize improvement in every metric would be ideal under unlimited resources, it's generally unnecessary in practice when goals are reasonably set.
+In such scenarios, the development team has the flexibility to decide which lower-level metrics should be enhanced and to what extent, ensuring that the overall goal is met.
+They make these decisions using ROI (return on investment) analysis.
+Typically, it is advisable to prioritize the lowest-level metrics that are both easier to improve and carry a greater weight in the overall equation.

-Once the development team has a plan like this, they can use ``facere-sensum`` to automatically update higher-level metrics to track the progress.
+* **Execution Tracking and Communication**: Once the development team has formulated a plan based on these principles, they can use ``facere-sensum`` to automatically update higher-level metrics.
+This functionality facilitates tracking and monitoring progress, enabling the team to communicate their progress back to the product management.